SAP/fundamental/docs/pages/resources/ui-kit.md

 ---
-title: SAP Fiori Fundamentals UI Kit
+title: SAP Fundamentals UI Kit
 keywords: ui ki toolkit sketch design stencils
-summary: UI Kit includes ready-to-use, state-of-the-art drafts of SAP Fiori layouts, patterns and controls in sketch.
-You are welcome to use the design stencils to visualize your SAP Fiori app.
+summary: UI Kit includes ready-to-use, state-of-the-art drafts of SAP layouts, patterns and controls in sketch.
+You are welcome to use the design stencils to visualize your SAP app.
 They are easy to use and give you a realistic impression of your final design.
 permalink: resources/ui-kit.html
 folder: resources
 sidebar: left-navigation-sidebar